Lime Pointing Edinburgh

 Then its structural reliability wears.
 This makes your masonry unsafe and prone to fail further as time passes.

 However, there is a solution, which will prolong the life of your stonework…

-At Edinburgh and Lothians Stonemasons, we only use lime mortars – along with the right preparation and technique – to ensure your stones will remain in place and endure the harshest environments for many years to come.
+James Allan Stonemasons (Edinburgh), we only use lime mortars – along with the right preparation and technique – to ensure your stones will remain in place and endure the harshest environments for many years to come.

 As lime is tougher than concrete over many years, you can have peace of mind knowing your structure will remain as strong as a Scotsman is.